 The Port of Seattle Commission has taken initial steps to scale down spending through the rest of the year while backing measures to protect small businesses and laid-off workers at Sea-Tac (Seattle-Tacoma International Airport).

-Acknowledging that global Coronavirus (COVID-19) pandemic is taking a toll on projected revenue, commissioners cut nearly USD 70 million from the 2020 budget of Port Seattle WA, including by postponing the controversial USD 100 million redevelopments of a downtown pier into a cruise ship terminal while the industry is in uncertainty.
+Acknowledging that global COVID-19 pandemic is taking a toll on projected revenue, commissioners cut nearly USD 70 million from the 2020 budget of Port Seattle WA, including by postponing the controversial USD 100 million redevelopments of a downtown pier into a cruise ship terminal while the industry is in uncertainty.

 Current projections say that annual passenger traffic through Sea-Tac Airport will be down 50% in 2020 in comparison with 2019.
 In late March, the estimate stood at a 44% decline.